Neuromarketing Strategies For Your eCommerce Business

 Identify the pain points of your website visitors

-It turns out that no matter how much your customer is determined to buy a product or service, there are still elements of the purchasing process that are more uncomfortable and unpleasant for them.
+It turns out that no matter how much your customer is determined to buy a product or service, there are still elements of the purchasing process that are more uncomfortable and unpleasant.
 These are called pain points.
 Through a process of emotional transference, our brain feels pain when we have to spend our hard-earned money.
-Therefore, offering a payment gateway as versatile, fast and comfortable as possible is key to making the moment of payment a pleasant experience.
+Therefore, offering a payment gateway as versatile, fast, and comfortable as possible is key to making the moment of payment a pleasant experience.

-• Easy to access: Again, the time it takes for the future customer to find the payment gateway is key to providing the best user experience.
+• Easy to access: The time it takes for the future customer to find the payment gateway is key to providing the best user experience.
 Remember that payment is a mere formality for the customer, so avoid wasting their time.

-• Omnichannel payments: it is about offering the customer different methods in which he can make the purchase.
-From Interactive Voice Response to a direct link to the payment method.
+• Omnichannel payments: It offers the customer different methods to make the purchase, from Interactive Voice Response to a direct link to the payment method.
 The aim is to adapt as much as possible to the wishes and payment habits of the buyer.

 • Positive friction: yes, there is a good type of friction.
-It is those stops in the payment process to offer your customer products they have shown interest in previously or any kind of complementary information that offers a more personalised shopping experience: payment in instalments, a customer card, discounts for subscribing to the newsletter...
-Any type of offer or alternative that "eases" the burden of payment.
-With our data management tool you will be able to obtain information about your customers' interests and purchasing habits.
+It is those stops in the payment process to offer your customer products they have shown interest in or any complementary information that offers a more personalised shopping experience: payment in installments, a customer card, discounts for subscribing to the newsletter...
+Any offer or alternative that "eases" the burden of payment.
+With our data management tool, you can obtain information about your customers' interests and purchasing habits.
 Making personalised offers has never been so easy.

 Pinterest LinkedIn